 It’s not that I don’t appreciate good fan service.
 One of my favorite series is Monster Musume.
 Another is both seasons of Sekirei.
-I think we can all agree those series are jam-packed with fan service.
+I think we can all agree that fan service played a big part of those series.
 But in those cases, the women are using their sexuality to accomplish their own goals.
 The shows don’t try to make a dramatic point while showing cleavage, for example.
 When Miia does show cleavage, it’s because she wants to use her sexuality to attract Kimihito Kurusu (hey! another Kurusu!), a.k.a.
 Darling-kun.
-In other words, I don’t object to fan service if the character’s in charge; I object when the character or the scene’s drama is undermined by distracting shots.
+In other words, I don’t object to fan service if the character’s in charge; I object when those distracting shots undermine the character or the scene’s drama.
 If that makes sense, which I think it does, but who knows?

 This episode demonstrated an unfortunate truth; something that I don’t like to accept, and in my experience, other people don’t like to even think about.
 The truth is this: if your enemy has superior strategy, tactics, and operations; if they have superior organization and materiel; nothing else matters.
-Not rightness; not morality; not hopes; not feelings; not dreams.
+Not rightness, not morality, not hopes, not feelings, and not dreams.
 Sometimes, might not only makes right.
 It obliterates the concept of right completely and becomes the dominate force of history.
 This is a lesson we must understand.

 Otherwise, we can’t come up with effective counter measures.